gep13/gep13/input/blog/a-review-of-ddd9-by-a-ddd-virgin.md

 Quote of the session from George:

-_“Your non-techy user has just let out a little bit of wee….”_
+_“Your non-techy user has just let out a little bit of wee...”_

 **Session 2 - Real World Application Development with NHibernate, FluentNHibernate and Castle Windsor (@chriscanal)**